mistakia/nano-community/docs/introduction/misconceptions.md

 - network and security controlled entirely by holders
 - a fixed supply

-Many people also conflate a "node" and a "miner".
+Additionally, many people conflate a "node" and a "miner".
 The former is not incentivized, it is only the latter that is incentivized.
-The incentives and reasons to run a node in Bitcoin and Nano are the same.
+The incentives and reasons to run a Bitcoin node and a Nano node are the same.
 In both cases, the low cost of running a node allows people to run them to use the network without having to trust or rely on anybody else.
 The advantage in Nano's case is that it doesn't cost much more to run a node that also secures the network, whereas the cost to run miners to secure the Bitcoin network is prohibitive and left to those who can profit from doing so.

 ### The best technology does not always win